 Management will develop a process for each product, validate the process (e.g., repeat the process multiple times to demonstrate that the process always yields a product with the same quality standards), and establish narrow "target" ranges and wider "acceptable" ranges for every process parameter.
 If deviations happen outside of the narrower range, but within the wider range, QA will accept that the product is safe though not optimal.
 If the deviations happen outside of the wider range, QA will reject the batch, or may require additional data to support the release of the product.
 In the event instances of nonconformance or deviations occur, the Manager will conduct an investigation using a root cause analysis method.
 The QA team will then review the investigation and make appropriate changes and validate the process to ensure compliance with regulations.
 Another way to view the roles of QA and QC is when there is deviation in the QC process (e.g., a test was performed by QC outside of its validated processes).
-In such a case, the QC team would conduct an investigation for compliance.
+In such a case, the QC team would conduct an investigation into what went wrong, while the QA team would review that investigation for compliance.